Transfer of the Portuguese court to Brazil: Background

 1802 portrait of John, Prince Regent by Domingos Sequeira.
 The portrait depicts a bust of his mother Maria I, who was judged incapable of handling state affairs due to mental instability in 1799.

 On 19 November 1807, French and Spanish forces invaded Portugal, which was one of Britain's last allies in Continental Europe.
 At the time, John, Prince Regent had been the de facto ruler of Portugal on behalf of his mentally unstable mother Maria I since 1799.
 Anticipating the invasion, John ordered the Portuguese court to be transferred to Brazil before he could be deposed.
-In the last days of the month, the court embarked on a joint Anglo-Portuguese fleet, whose Portuguese Navy contingent consisted of eight ships of the line, five frigates and four smaller warships led by the 90-gun Príncipe Real, and set sail for Brazil on 29 November.
+On 27 November, the court embarked on a joint Anglo-Portuguese fleet, whose Portuguese Navy contingent consisted of eight ships of the line, five frigates and four smaller warships led by the 90-gun Príncipe Real, and set sail for Brazil on 29 November.
 On 5 December, part of the fleet's Royal Navy contingent, under Rear-Admiral Sir Sidney Smith, returned to Europe halfway between Lisbon and Madeira; Britain's ambassador to Portugal Lord Strangford was among those who returned.
 Commodore Graham Moore continued escorting the Portuguese court to Brazil with the British ships of the line Marlborough, London, Bedford, and Monarch.

 In 1807, Brazil was a sparsely populated colony, with a little over three million inhabitants.
 Over a million of Brazil's inhabitants were slaves as a result of the Atlantic slave trade to Brazil.
 The colony's indigenous population numbered approximately 800,000 people, having been dramatically reduced and marginalised during three centuries of Portuguese colonisation.
 Brazil's population density was concentrated along the coastline, and during the start of the 19th century Rio de Janeiro experienced a population boom.
 Over the 18th century, the colony's population had increased tenfold due to the discovery of gold and diamonds, which played a major role in attracting 800,000 Portuguese colonists.
 During the same century, approximately two million African slaves were imported to Brazil, mostly working in mines or the colony's valuable sugar industry.
 Most Brazilians were illiterate, poor and lacked access to public utilities and adequate healthcare, with only 2.5% of free men in the colony being literate.